Configuring Study For ePRO and eDiaries

 The new Participant role must also be given the following permissions:

-Additionally, give this new role view/edit access to the forms they will be filling out.
+Additionally, give this new role view/edit access to the forms they will be completing.

 Setup the Registration Form to Collect the Participant's Email Address

-The patient's email address will not be displayed with other form data in the data exports or reports.
+The patient's email address will NOT be included with other form data in the data exports or reports.
+It will be visible on the form for any users that are not blinded to it.

-Include an email CA to notify the Participant of how to sign in
+Include an Email Conditional Action to notify the Participant of how to sign in

-When a Participant is registered on this form, it usually makes sense to have the system also send an email to the Participant notifying them that they have been added to the study and include any instructions of how to access TrialKit.
-A template/example is shown below, but can be configured any way as discussed in email notifications for conditional actions.
+When a Participant is registered in the study, while not required, it usually makes sense to have the system also send an email to the Participant notifying them that they have been added to the study and include any instructions on how to access TrialKit.
+A template/example is shown below, but can be configured any way as discussed in Email Notifications for Conditional Actions.

 Any forms that need to be accessible to the Participants should contain the 'ePRO' form property.

-If the form will be collected repeatedly as a diary (not within a scheduled visit), it should be tagged as a log form with a relation of 'Many'.
+If the form is collected repeatedly as a diary (not within a scheduled visit), it should be tagged as a log form with a relation of 'Many'.
 A consent form or a daily diary are two examples of this.

 The Visit Date Field on ePRO Forms